fermyon/verman-plugin/README.md

 ## Install the canary version of the plugin

-The canary release of the command trigger plugin represents the most recent commits on `main` and may not be stable, with some features still in progress.
+The canary release of the verman plugin represents the most recent commits on `main` and may not be stable, with some features still in progress.

 ```sh
 spin plugins install --url https://github.com/fermyon/verman-plugin/releases/download/canary/verman.json